sevenval/php-ext-css/README.md

 `extcss3` is a fast PHP7 extension for the handling of CSS3 strings (see [W3C Candidate Recommendation](https://www.w3.org/TR/css-syntax-3/)).
-It implements the preprocessing, tokenizing and minifying.
-Furthermore, the `extcss3` implements an API for intervention in the processing to make analysises, additions or corrections.
+It supports preprocessing, tokenizing and minifying.
+Furthermore, `extcss3` implements an API that can be used to analyse, augment or correct the style sheet while it is being processed.

-Attention: The `extcss3` is currently in an undefined state between `beta` and `stable`.
-Be aware to use the `minify()` method in production systems without testing it previously locally.

 ## Library Features

-* written in pure C99
+* Written in pure C99.
-* doesn't require any external libraries
+* Doesn't require any external libraries.
-* implements an intervention API
+* Implements an intervention API.
-* PHP 7 and PHP 7.1 ready
+* PHP 7 and PHP 7.1 ready.

 ## Minifying Features

-* Removing of unnecessary whitespaces, comments and semicolons
+* Removes unnecessary whitespace, comments and semicolons.
-* Removing of invalid or empty declarations and qualified rules
+* Removes invalid or empty declarations and qualified rules.
-* Color name transformations (e.g. `MediumSpringGreen` to `#00FA9A`)
+* Color name transformations (e.g. `MediumSpringGreen` to `#00FA9A`).
-* Hexadecimal color transformations (e.g. `#FF0000` to `red`)
+* Hexadecimal color transformations (e.g. `#FF0000` to `red`).
-* Function transformations (e.g. `rgb(255, 255, 255)` to `#FFF`)
+* Function transformations (e.g. `rgb(255, 255, 255)` to `#FFF`).
-* Minifying of numeric values (e.g. `005` to `5` or `0.1em` to `.1em`)
+* Minifying of numeric values (e.g. `005` to `5` or `0.1em` to `.1em`).
-* Optionally: Removing of verdor-prefixed declarations
+* Optional: Removal of vendor-prefixed declarations.

 ## Current Limitations

-* The CSS string must be UFT-8 encoded
+* The CSS string must be UTF-8 encoded.
-* String and URL tokens are returned to the registered callbacks with quotes ("xxx" or 'xxx') like defined in the original CSS string
+* String and URL tokens are returned to the registered callbacks with quotes ("xxx" or 'xxx') as given in the original CSS string.
 * The code compiles and runs on Linux systems.
-Other platforms have not been tested
+Other platforms have not been tested.

 ## PHP Class (`CSS3Processor`)